I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/nf-ntddk-rtlinitializegenerictableavl.md

 For each new element, the <i>AllocateRoutine</i> is called to allocate memory for caller-supplied data plus some additional memory for use by the <i>Rtl...GenericTableAvl</i> routines.
 Note that because of this "additional memory," caller-supplied routines must not access the first <b>sizeof</b>(RTL_BALANCED_LINKS) bytes of any element in the generic table.

+#### Table

+A pointer to the generic table.

+#### ByteSize

+The number of bytes to allocate.

 `FreeRoutine`